 4. Invite special guests

 Special guests don’t always have to be local artists.
 It could be the city mayor, a council member or a prominent member of society.
-And if your budget permits, you can hire popular performers to entertain and draw in more people.
+And if your budget permits, you can hire popular performers to draw in more people.

 If you know someone popular in the industry, ask for their help and assistance.

 Politicians and prominent personalities are great for ribbon-cutting ceremonies.

 5. Have a sale to support your events

-Put up “sale” signs in the most accessible and viewable location.
+Put up “sale” signs in highly-visible locations.